D-Naff: Career

 He started his music career back in the early 90s while still a student at "Jan Jonker Afrikaner Secondary School" in Windhoek Namibia, under a group called the "Glamour Boys" which was an acappella group whose five members were all part of the National Youth Choir of Namibia, under the leadership of Conductor Mr Erenst Von Biljon.
 The group toured France in 1998, during the soccer world cup under the sponsorship of the Franco-Namibian Cultural Center FNCC.
 After giving his life to Jesus, D-Naff went on to establish a Gospel hip-hop group called Eagles in Flight which later became Heaven's Dialect.
 After the exodus of the Group's producer to U.S.A., the group disbanded and D-Naff went on to establish another group called "Eagle's Mentality" which became the winner of the 2005 "Best Gospel" at the Sanlam-NBC Music Awards.
-To date he has won more than ten (13) awards including at the NAMAS.
-He is ranked number 15 most downloaded artist on iTunes in Africa and number two in his home country after the Dogg.
+To date he has won more than fifteen (15) awards including at the NAMAS/ U.S.A./ Canada.
+He is ranked number 15 most downloaded artist on iTunes in Africa and number two in his home country after the Dogg at the time.

-D-Naff has been appointed as the (goodwill) Ambassador for the National Youth Council of Namibia (NYC).
+D-Naff has served as the (goodwill) Ambassador for the National Youth Council of Namibia (NYC).
 He has in 2014 been appointed Kora Awards goodwill Ambassador 2014/2015 to Namibia, in the fight against the Ebola virus, joining 53 other African artists and musicians who are also Kora Awards Ambassadors in their respective nations, and together they raise awareness on the Ebola virus and also to raise funds to be sent to the organizations dealing with the epidemic.
 They are to approach their Presidents, political leaders, business communities and the entire nation to join the Kora movement.(See Kora website).
 His duties as National Youth Council of Namibia Ambassador include: addressing the Namibian youth countrywide on matters facing them, being the spokesperson for them, motivating and inspiring them to be the best they can be and to live a life full of meaning.
 D-Naff was also a member of a Choral group called Cantare Audire, under the leadership of Mr. Ernst von Biljon at the college of the Arts.
 Through his career as a musician, he has toured the United States, Europe and Africa.